nicc777/kubernetes-from-scratch/chapter_07/README.md

 ```

 You should see the familiar spring boot logo as the application starts up.
 You can test as per the examples from `chapter 03`.

+## Conclusion

+GitHub actions is very powerful and this chapter aimed to at least give you a start point and some references to get started.

+The same principles can be applied to many other cloud services, for example [GitLab CI](https://docs.gitlab.com/ee/ci/).
+Public cloud providers, like [Amazon AWS CodePipeline](https://aws.amazon.com/codepipeline/) also provide various services to facilitate build and deployment, although their tools is generally aimed for their own services and environments.